warelab/release-notes/oryza/PanOryza Release 6---2023-01-15.md

 ## Overall Highlights

-New to this release are 27 new synteny maps between the IRGSP1 Nipponbare assembly and all rice accessions, as well as new cross-species synteny maps between the Nipponbare assembly and Leersia, sorghum and maize.
-In addition, whole-genome alignments between Nipponbare, sorghum and maize are being provided.
-Usability of the site has been improved through direct links from the Ensembl Browser Gene pages to the Oryza Search pages.
-Nomenclature for naming of reference sequence assemblies was updated based on standard recommendations from the NSF-DBI (#2029854): CIBR-BBSRC: PanOryza: Globally coordinated genomes, proteomes and pathways for rice.
+New to this release are updated 3K SNP data called by [KAUST](https://cda.kaust.edu.sa/) using GATK4 for Nipponbare, MH63, IR64 and Azucena.
+Having variation data called on these additional genomes provides additional coverage of genetic variation in regions not present in the Nipponbare reference genome.
+A new search feature has been added by indexing curated gene annotations from RAP-DB and NCBI's geneRIF.
+These resources include publications detailing the functions of over 4000 rice genes.

 ## Databases
 ### Comparative Genomics

-[**Whole-Genome Alignments**](https://oryza-ensembl.gramene.org/compara_analyses.html).
-New pairwise alignments between the Nipponbare, and the sorghum and maize genomes.
-See [example](https://oryza-ensembl.gramene.org/Oryza_sativa/Share/79cd0d59180d32b16913170be0f0ca3b?redirect=no;mobileredirect=no).

-[**Synteny**](https://oryza-ensembl.gramene.org/compara_analyses.html).
-Twenty-seven synteny maps between the IRGSP1 Nipponbare assembly and all rice accessions (for example, see [Nipponbare vs KitaakeX](https://oryza-ensembl.gramene.org/Oryza_sativa/Location/Synteny?db=core;otherspecies=Oryza_sativakitaake;r=1:8950777-9114776), and three new synteny maps between the Nipponbare and each of Leersia, sorghum and maize.
-See the same region of [Nipponbare compared to sorghum](https://oryza-ensembl.gramene.org/Oryza_sativa/Location/Synteny?db=core&r=1%3A8950777-9114776&otherspecies=Sorghum_bicolor).

-[**Gene Trees**](https://oryza-ensembl.gramene.org/prot_tree_stats.html).
-No updates in the curent release, please see [release notes for version 4.0](https://oryza.gramene.org/news).
+No updates in the current release, please see [release notes for version 5.0](https://oryza.gramene.org/News?section=PanOryza%20Release%205).

 ### Variation

-No updates in the current release, please see [release notes for version 3.0](https://oryza.gramene.org/news).
+No updates in the current release, please see [release notes for version 3.0](https://oryza.gramene.org/News?section=PanOryza%20Release%203).

 ### Expression

-No updates in the current release, please see [release notes for version 3.0](https://oryza.gramene.org/news).
+No updates in the current release, please see [release notes for version 3.0](https://oryza.gramene.org/News?section=PanOryza%20Release%203).

 ### Pathways

-No updates in the current release, please see [release notes for version 3.0](https://oryza.gramene.org/news).
+No updates in the current release, please see [release notes for version 3.0](https://oryza.gramene.org/News?section=PanOryza%20Release%203).

 ## References